canonical/kafka-k8s-operator/docs/tutorial/deploy.md

 a number of snap commands (that corresponds to the shell-script `bin/kafka-*.sh` commands in the Apache Kafka distribution) for performing various administrative and operational tasks.

-Within the machine, Charmed Apache Kafka K8s also creates a `$CONF/client.properties` file that already provides the relevant settings to connect to the cluster using the CLI.
+Within the machine, Charmed Apache Kafka K8s also creates a `client.properties` file that already provides the relevant settings to connect to the cluster using the CLI.

 For example, in order to create a topic, you can run: